kengibson1111/tour-of-go/README.md

 ## Lessons

-* EXERCISE (readers) - a Reader implementation was the exercise.

 * EXERCISE (readersrot13) - another Reader implementation - pretty fun to figure out.
 Maybe not the most efficient code, but a quick implementation.